FarooqSyed0/California-SaaS-Startup-Growth-Funding-Analysis/README.md

 3. Review data cleaning and analysis scripts in the `src/` folder.
 4. Open the Tableau dashboard (link above) for interactive exploration.
 5. See [KPIselection.md](src/KPIselection.md) for full KPI methodology and benchmarks.
+6. (Optional) See `Labs mode docs/` for full project documentation and weekly breakdowns.

 ## Contact
 **Farooq Syed**